The race for Europe: Which Premier League clubs will qualify for the Champions League, Europa League and Europa Conference League?

 However, as one of Man City and Man Utd are going to win the FA Cup and finish in the top five their Europa League qualifying spot for winning the competition will be passed down to the next highest Premier League finisher who doesn't qualify for Europe, so sixth place.

-Also, because Man Utd won the Carabao Cup and will likely finish in the top five, their Europa Conference League qualifying spot from that competition will go to the next highest Premier League finisher without European football, so seventh place.
+Also, because Man Utd won the Carabao Cup and will finish in the top five, their Europa Conference League qualifying spot will go to the next highest Premier League finisher without European football, so seventh place.

-West Ham will earn a place in next season's Europa League group stage should they prevail in Prague on June 7.

-As the Hammers will not qualify for Europe domestically, England would have eight teams in Europe next season - even if West Ham were to be relegated.

 It will not affect the Premier League representatives as City are going to finish in the top four regardless.
 A fifth Champions League spot is not filtered down via the league positions.